CaroPattle/bicycle_data_melbourne/docs/_projects/2021-11-13-bicycle-flows.md

  There are several methods we can use to investigate how bicycle volume may have changed over the four year period.

- One way is to look at the average monthly cyclist volume (total cyclists / sensor count, by year and overall).
-However, because of the large variation in volume of cyclists at individual sensor locations (a few with much higher volume of cyclists than others), the median or 50th percentile for sensor volume may provide a better sense of usual monthly cyclist volume.
+Firstly we can look at the average monthly cyclist volume (total cyclists / sensor count, by year and overall).
+However, as there is large variation in the volume of cyclists recorded across the year, the median or 50th percentile for sensor volume may provide a better sense of usual monthly cyclist volume.
 The total number of cyclists observed in a particular year should also be understood relative to the number of sensors that were present in that year (monthly sensor counts).

-Whether you look at the mean or median number of cyclists, we see that there has been a decline overall in cycling volume in 2020 and 2021.
+Whether you look at the mean or median number of cyclists, we see that there has been an overall decline in cycling volume in 2020 and 2021.

 | Year                     |   Monthly sensor counts | Number of cyclists | Average monthly cyclists | Median monthly cyclists |